After months of research, writing and editing, Urban Hikes Washington released in July 2020 and is available now.

 Published by Falcon Guides, our new book features 40 trails across the state of Washington -- from Bellingham to Vancouver; Seattle to Spokane.
 Anyone can hike these family friendly trails!

-We encourage you to order from your local bookstore.
-If you'd like to purchase online, consider ordering from Bookshop.
+We encourage you to order from your local bookstore or online via Bookshop.
 Over 75% of Bookshop's profit margin goes to "stores, publications, authors and others who make up the thriving, inspirational culture around books!"

 Urban Hikes Washington is also available at Amazon, Barnes and Noble, and just about anywhere that books are sold.